 Enlisting volunteers for roles within the Residential Life Team takes place throughout the academic year as and when vacancies arise.
 There is an annual cycle for enlisting volunteers, with the main round for the next academic year usually commencing in April.

-It may be helpful for you to note that there are three stages to the application process - application form, Assessment Centre and interview.
-Volunteer Agreements are issued for an academic year from 1 September to 31 August.
+It may be helpful for you to note that the application process may be modified for 2021 to allow for social distancing.
+The application process is therefore likely to be an application form followed by an online interview.
+Please be aware that Volunteer Agreements are issued for an academic year from 1 September to 31 August.

 There are currently no vacancies within the Residential Life Team but please do keep checking for updates.